apify/apify-docs/docs/storage.md

 ## Dataset

-[Dataset]({{@link storage/dataset.md}}) storage allows you to store sequential data objects such as results from web scraping, crawling or data processing jobs.
+[Dataset]({{@link storage/dataset.md}}) storage allows you to store a series of data objects such as results from web scraping, crawling or data processing jobs.
 You can export your datasets in JSON, CSV, XML, RSS, Excel or HTML formats.

 ![Dataset illustration]({{@asset images/datasets-overview.png}})